gregpalmr/dremio-example-nodejs-jdbc-app/README.md

     3. Before running this app, download and install the Dremio JDBC driver:

-       Download the Dremio JDBC driver installer from https://www.dremio.com/drivers/ Copy the Dremio JDBC driver jar file to ./drivers
+       Download the Dremio JDBC driver installer from https://www.dremio.com/drivers/ Copy the Dremio JDBC driver jar file the ./drivers directory under this application's home directory

     4. This app queries the Dremio samples data source named Samples."samples.dremio.com"."NYC-taxi-trips".
-       However, you must first create a Dremio Virtual Data Source (VDS) object that points to the data source And implements a raw reflection containing all columns and an aggregation reflection on the following columns:
+       However, you must first create a Dremio Virtual Data Source (VDS) object that points to the data source and that builds a raw reflection containing all columns and an aggregation reflection on the following columns:

-       Dremio aggregation reflection definition for VDS "NYC_TRIPS":
+       Dremio aggregation reflection definition for the new VDS "NYC TRIPS":

             Dimension                                 Measure COUNT                  Measure SUM